 The list of those who use React Native is much bigger than in the case of Flutter.
 Despite React Native being relatively new, it’s still more mature than Flutter.
-Here are companies who have used React Native in their projects:
+Here are companies that have used React Native in their projects:

 The list of these world-known giants confirms that React Native is rightfully the second-best hybrid app framework in 2022.
 And it’s among the best frameworks, especially when it comes to user interfaces and animations.

-Despite the intense competition of React Native vs. Flutter, React Native has excellent support from the IT community and Facebook itself.
+Despite the intense competition of React Native vs Flutter, React Native has excellent support from the IT community and Facebook itself.
 Besides, many companies have already adopted it and are enjoying all the benefits of React Native framework.

-FLUTTER VS. REACT NATIVE: COMPARISON
+FLUTTER VS REACT NATIVE COMPARISON

 When it comes to the question, “Should I learn Flutter or React Native?”
-Or “What technology should I use in my project: Flutter vs. React Native?” it is essential to consider their similarities and differences.
+Or “What technology should I use in my project: Flutter vs React Native?” it is essential to consider their similarities and differences.

-React Native vs. Flutter: Similarities
+React Native vs Flutter: Similarities

 It’s relatively easy to find the similarities between Flutter and React Native as they are both hybrid frameworks designed to solve the same problems.
 However, we’ll try to point out some other similarities:

 - Both languages are backed up by the tech field giants: Google for Flutter and Facebook for React Native.
 It results in constant support for these technologies.
-Those who use them may be sure that all bugs will be handled immediately, and both Flutter and React Native will have a long lifecycle
+Those who use them may be sure that all bugs will be handled immediately, and both Flutter and React Native will have a long lifecycle.

 - A great user experience can be contributed to both described frameworks.
 The only difference is that in the case of React Native, UI components are responsible for it, and in Flutter is it widgets

 - Both technologies have such a feature as Hot Reload.
-It allows seeing changes in the user interface in real-time without updating the page
+It allows seeing changes in the user interface in real-time without updating the page.

-- The configuration of React Native is easy and straightforward as well as in Flutter’s case
+- The configuration of React Native is easy and straightforward, as well as in Flutter’s case.